lucas-albers-lz4/irr/docs/cli-reference.md

 ### Understanding Configuration Precedence (Override Command)

-When using the `irr override` command, it's important to understand how the different configuration options interact, especially regarding the target registry:
+When using the `irr override` command, there are two main aspects to consider: first, which source registries `irr` will attempt to rewrite, and second, how it determines the target path for images from those source registries.

+**1. Determining Which Source Registries to Rewrite:**

+*   **Default Behavior (Recommended):** If you do **not** provide the `--source-registries` flag, `irr` will automatically consider all unique `source` registries from the **enabled** mappings in your `--registry-file` (e.g., `registry-mappings.yaml`) as the list of registries to rewrite.
+This allows your mapping file to be the single source of truth for which registries are actively being managed.
+*   **Explicit Override:** If you **do** provide the `--source-registries` flag (e.g., `--source-registries docker.io,quay.io`), then `irr` will *only* attempt to rewrite images from the registries you explicitly list.
+This explicitly provided list overrides the automatic derivation from the mapping file.
+Mappings in your `--registry-file` will still be used to determine the target for these explicitly specified source registries if a match is found.

+**2. Determining the Target Registry and Path for Rewritten Images:**

+Once `irr` has decided which source registries it's operating on (based on the logic above), it determines the target as follows:

-1.  **Highest Priority: Explicit Mapping:** If an image's source registry (e.g., `docker.io`) is listed in `--source-registries` and has a specific, enabled entry in the `registries.mappings` list within the configuration file, the `target` defined in that mapping entry is **always** used.
+1.  **Highest Priority: Explicit Mapping:** If an image's source registry (e.g., `docker.io`) is listed in `--source-registries` (if provided, or derived from mappings if not) and has a specific, enabled entry in the `registries.mappings` list within the configuration file, the `target` defined in that mapping entry is **always** used.

 2.  **Fallback 1: `defaultTarget` (if `strictMode: false`)**: If an image's source registry is listed in `--source-registries` but **lacks** a specific mapping in the configuration file, *and* `registries.strictMode` is `false` (the default), `irr` checks if `registries.defaultTarget` is defined in the config file.
 If it is, this `defaultTarget` URL is used (combined with the selected path strategy, e.g., `prefix-source-registry`).